dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
  it does deserve
-the money now Heinz is mustard no
+the money now Heinz is mustard